The RayGalGroupSims cosmological simulation suite for the study of relativistic effects: an application to lensing-matter clustering statistics: Methods: Simulations, ray tracing, and data

-\textsc{Class}\footnote{\href{https://lesgourg.github.io/class\_public/class.html}{https://lesgourg.github.io/class\_public/class.html}} is a linearized Einstein-Boltzmann solver, very accurate in the linear regime.
-It predicts lensing, density, and density-lensing angular power spectra without relying on Limber approximation.
-Lensing predictions are performed at first-order (Born without MB) and without RSD.
-However density and density-lensing predictions include MB and RSD (Doppler effect, gravitational redshift, ISW-RS). \textsc{Class} can also make predictions in the non-linear regime and we use them as our reference predictions.
-In the non-linear regime it relies on several assumptions such as: \begin{itemize} \item weak-lensing under Born approximation (MB cannot be accounted for and post-born effects are neglected) \item RSD with the linear mapping assumption from real space to redshift space and, approximate treatment of Doppler effect in the non-linear regime (i.e. no Finger-of-God effect). \item \textsc{Halofit} prescription \citep{takahashi12} for the non-linear matter power spectrum $P(k)$ \end{itemize} Using \textsc{Halofit} prescription induces up to 5\% errors in the predicted matter power spectrum around $k=1~h$~Mpc$^{-1}$ \citep{heitmann14}.
+Using the \textsc{Halofit} prescription induces up to 5\% errors in the predicted matter power spectrum around $k=1~h$~Mpc$^{-1}$ \citep{heitmann14}.
 The question of the error of $P(k)$ due to the \textsc{Halofit} prescription is beyond the scope of this work, which is focused on relativistic effects.
 We therefore prefer to feed \textsc{Class} with a matter power spectrum interpolated from the \textsc{RayGal} suite.
 The precision of the fit becomes $\sim 1$\% between $k=0.002~h$~Mpc$^{-1}$ and $k=20~h$~Mpc$^{-1}$ (beyond which we still use \textsc{Halofit} prescription) for redshift between $z=0$ and $z=2.33$.
-Below $k=0.2~h$~Mpc$^{-1}$, the effect of cosmic variance was reduced by subtracting the difference between the linear spectrum in the simulation (i.e. a specific realisation of initial conditions) and the linear spectrum from CAMB (i.e. ensemble average).
-Notice that at large wavenumbers we did not remove the shot noise because its effect was found negligible in the relevant range of scales for the current study ($\ell<5000$).
+Below $k=0.2~h$~Mpc$^{-1}$, the effect of cosmic variance was reduced by subtracting the difference between the linear spectrum in the simulation (i.e. a specific realisation of initial conditions) and the linear spectrum from the \textsc{Camb} code (i.e. ensemble average).
+We notice that at large wavenumbers we did not remove the shot noise because its effect was found negligible in the relevant range of scales for the current study ($\ell<5000$).